UnGuZartex/Blockr/Documentation/UseCases.md

 1f.
 When the user moves the cursor over a block which is connected through other blocks but not in on the top socket and clicks the left mouse key
  1. The system moves the group of blocks as one entity.

 1g.
-When the user moves the cursor over a block which is in the cavity of the if/while block and clicks the left mouse key
+When the user moves the cursor over a block that is in the cavity of a/an while/if block and clicks the left mouse key
- 1. The system disconnects the the socket of the clicked block from the plug of the plug above (the loop block or a different block in the cavity).
+ 1. The system disconnects the socket of the clicked block from the plug of the block above (the loop block or a different block in the cavity).
- 2. The system disconnects the socket of the cavity from plug of the connected block.
+ 2. The system disconnects the socket of the cavity from the plug of the connected block.
  3. The system keeps all other connections of the clicked block.
- 4. The system connects the socket from the cavity to the plug which was connected to the clicked block.
+ 4. The system connects the socket from the cavity to the plug that was connected to the clicked block.
  5. The system moves the group of blocks as one entity.

 1h.
-When the user moves the cursor over a conditional block of an if/while block and clicks the left mouse key
+When the user moves the cursor over a conditional block of a/an while/if block and clicks the left mouse key
- 1. The system disconnects the socket of the conditional block from the corresponding plug of the if/while block.
+ 1. The system disconnects the socket of the conditional block from the corresponding plug of the while/if block.

-## Use Case 3: Delete Program Block
+## Use Case 3: Delete Program Block //TODO EVALUATE USE OF THIS

 ### Precondition
 There is at least one block present in the Program Area.